zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-update.md

 [Try it](https://dotnetfiddle.net/yw6M79)

 ### Why BulkUpdate is faster than SaveChanges?
-Updating thousand of entities for a file importation is a typical scenario.
+Updating thousands of entities for a file importation is a typical scenario.

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
 The `SaveChanges` perform one database round-trip for every entity to update.
-So if you need to update 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.
+So, if you need to update 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.

 The `BulkUpdate` in counterpart requires the minimum database round-trips as possible.
-By example under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then an `UPDATE` from the temporary table to the destination table is performed which is the fastest way available.
+For example under the hood for SQL Server, a `SqlBulkCopy` is performed first in a temporary table, then an `UPDATE` from the temporary table to the destination table is performed which is the fastest way available.

 ## Real Life Scenarios

 ### Update and include/exclude properties
 You want to update your entities but only for specific properties.

-- `IgnoreOnUpdateExpression`: This option let you ignore properties that are auto-mapped.
+- `IgnoreOnUpdateExpression`: This option lets you ignore properties that are auto-mapped.

 ```csharp
 context.BulkUpdate(customers, options => options.IgnoreOnUpdateExpression = c => new { c.ColumnToIgnore } );